NoharOSP/Perfect_Works_Build/README.md

 - A bug with Deus' first fight which can freeze the game if he tries to use his HP halve move from a side angle.
 - A bug which prevents Billy's Ether elemental ammo from being changed.

-## Glitches:

-### Items/spells:
-- If Divvy Up is used immediately after it's been used, it's effect will stack onto other party members (will not affect the rest of the game).

 ## Links: